redhat-plumbers-in-action/advanced-issue-labeler/README.md

 * default value: `undefined`
 * requirements: `optional`

-_⚠️ Please notice the `|` in the example above ☝️.
+> **Note**: _Please notice the `|` in the example above ☝️.
 That let's you effectively declare a multi-line yaml string.
 You can learn more about multi-line yaml syntax [here](https://yaml-multiline.info).
 This syntax is require when block-listing multiple labels._

 ### token